JoseCunhaTeixeira/Surface-wave-dispersion-analysis-app/README.md

-Streamlit application for a tutorial on surface-wave dispersion inversion.
+Streamlit application for a tutorial on multichannel analysis of surface waves (Rayleigh waves).

 Link to the app : https://surface-wave-dispersion-analysis.streamlit.app